Selling a Business in New York

 HSR Filing & Antitrust

-Transactions above the HSR Act filing threshold — currently around $119M in deal value, adjusted annually — require notification to the Federal Trade Commission and Department of Justice.
-This adds a mandatory 30-day waiting period to the closing timeline, with the possibility of a Second Request adding several months.
+Transactions above the HSR Act size-of-transaction threshold — $133.9M for transactions closing on or after February 17, 2026, subject to annual adjustment — may require notification to the Federal Trade Commission and Department of Justice.
+This adds a mandatory waiting period to the closing timeline, with the possibility of a Second Request adding several months.
 For most mid-market transactions below the threshold, HSR is not a factor, but it should be assessed early for any deal approaching the size threshold.
 Strategic transactions in concentrated markets warrant antitrust counsel involvement regardless of filing requirements.

 What New York buyers are looking for right now